filecoin-project/venus/CODEWALK.md

 The `paramcache` program populates the Groth parameter directory by generating the parameters, a slow process (10s of minutes).
 If the cache directory is already populated, generation is skipped.
 The `parampublish` program (not part of the precompiled proofs archive) publishes params from the cache directory to a local IPFS node.
-The published CIDs need to be pinned e.g. by a Protocol Labs pinning service.
+The CIDs of the parameter files thus published must be pinned (made continuously available) e.g. by a Protocol Labs pinning service.
 The `paramfetch` program fetches params to local cache directory from IPFS gateway.
 The `install-rust-proofs.sh` script fetches or generates these Groth parameters as necessary when building `deps`.